RoundRonin/Music-Catalog/README.md

 Project follows MVVM model as is common with WPF.
 Project also uses Entinty Framework to interact with PostgreSQL database.

 Data/: Contains the MusicCatalogContext class for Entity Framework.
-Entities/: Contains entity classes (Artist.cs, Album.cs, Song.cs, Compilation.cs).
+Entities/: Contains entity classes (Artist.cs, Album.cs, Song.cs, Playlist.cs).
 Views/: Contains WPF XAML files for the UI.
 ViewModels/: Contains ViewModel classes for MVVM.
 Models/: Contains model classes if any additional business logic is needed.